 Boy, 17, stabbed to death in ‘targeted attack’ in Cambridge

-Police were called to the scene by the ambulance service after the boy was stabbed at around 2.52pm near Logan’s Meadow.
+The boy was stabbed at around 2.52pm near Logan’s Meadow on Saturday

 A 17-year-old boy has been stabbed to death in a “targeted attack” in Cambridge.

-Police were called to the scene by the ambulance service after a boy was stabbed at around 2.52pm near Logan’s Meadow, a small reserve next to the River Cam.
+Police were called to the scene by the ambulance service after a boy was stabbed at around 2.52pm on Saturday near Logan’s Meadow, a small reserve next to the River Cam.

 Despite the efforts of emergency workers, the teenager was declared dead at 2.56pm, Cambridgeshire Constabulary said.